DizzyHSlightlyVoided/UIconEdit/UIconBuilder-README.md

 UIconBuilder.exe /ico "C:\Path\To\Output.ico" /i [enry info] /i [enry info] ...
 ```

+By default, it asks the user to press a key when it is finished.
+To bypass this behavior, use the parameter `/nowait` immediately after `/cur` or `/ico`.

 Each line of a text file contains information for a different entry; lines preceded by a pound sign (`#`) are comments, which are ignored.
 In command line form, the information for each entry is separated by an `/i` argument.

 The image data consists of the following: